 But I encourage you to use this time of change to step outside your comfort zone and find someone new, someone who has developed exactly what you need.
 There are a lot out there.

-I recommend you look at Integrity ISR and their innovative ISR University.
-I’ve spoken with Integrity ISR’s leadership team led by CEO Scott Bethel and President Danielle Storan about their offerings.
+I recommend you look at Integrity ISR.
+I’ve spoken with Integrity ISR’s leadership team about their offerings.
 What strikes me as worthy of your consideration is that their offerings are applicable beyond the Intelligence and National Security community to the corporate business space.
 Their course offerings were initially designed to fulfill training requirements for national security operations.
 However, their team realized quickly how applicable certain concepts were beyond a narrow strategic lane.

 For more visit Bluegrass Critical Thinking Solutions